Bodleian iSkills workshops in Week 5

 Location: Microsoft Teams

-This session will examine metrics for individual researchers.
+In this session we will examine metrics for individual researchers.
 Using tools such as Web of Science, Google Scholar and Scopus you will learn about the researcher h-index and its limitations.
 You will be introduced to additional metrics tools such as author beamplots which help to contextualise a researcher’s output over time.
 By the end of the session, you will be familiar with:

 • Accessing citation data for specific researchers on Scopus, Web of Science and Google Scholar